 If a pedestrian does not survive an accident, his or her family may be able to bring a wrongful death claim to recover compensation on behalf of the deceased person.
 Some types of damages that are available can be based on medical and burial expenses as well as the victim’s conscious suffering before death.
 Other forms of compensation, such as loss of consortium or companionship, are based on the deceased person’s relationship to the plaintiff.

 It is important to note that a victim or a victim’s family has only a limited time frame to take legal action against the at-fault party.
 This period is known as the statute of limitations.
 Under Florida law, a victim has four years from the date of the accident to bring a personal injury claim.
-The statute of limitations for a wrongful death claim, however, is just two years from the date of the death.Discuss Your Options After a Motor Vehicle Collision with an Experienced Pembroke Pines Pedestrian Accident Attorney in Davie
+The statute of limitations for a wrongful death claim, however, is just two years from the date of the death.Discuss Your Options After a Motor Vehicle Collision with an Experienced Pedestrian Accident Lawyer in Pembroke Pines

-At Cohn & Smith, our experienced motor vehicle collision attorneys have helped a number of Davie residents and other accident victims take legal action.
+At Cohn & Smith, our experienced motor vehicle collision attorneys have helped a number of accident victims take legal action.
 While no amount of money can undo the harm you have suffered, monetary compensation can help ease the financial burden that typically stems from such an accident.
 We have helped individuals from Weston, Sunrise, and Tamarac, among other communities.
-To learn more, contact us online or call our Pembroke Pines Pedestrian Accident Attorney at 954-431-8100.
+To learn more, contact us online or call our Pembroke Pines Pedestrian Accident Lawyers at 954-431-8100.